lucschulze/JavaWebServices/README.md

-# JavaWebServicesSOAP
+# JavaWebServicesSOAP - wp
-Curso de Java Web Service do professor Bharath Thippireddy, disponibilizado pela udemy.
+WS do projeto JavaWeBServicesSOAP, criado para o curso de Java Web Service do professor Bharath Thippireddy, disponibilizado pela udemy.

 ## About this course
 Learn how to design,create , consume and secure SOAP and REST web services from scratch in easy steps.